Dechrissen/website/blog/alarm-system.md

 **Total: $420**

 Yeah, it was moderately expensive.
-But like I said, I can still sell some of the unused sensors from eBay to make some of the money back.
+But compare that to the amount of money you'd be paying a company like ADT monthly (something like $40) and it starts to sound a lot more favorable to do it yourself.
+And like I said, I can still sell some of the unused sensors from eBay to make some of the money back.

 ### All done